Hideaway in France - gîtes in the Pyrénées near Carcassonne

 The Syrah Grape

-The wines of the Midi now vary from those made from a single grape variety, for example pure Merlot, to more complex blends of up to six or more different grapes, and it is here that the French love affair with classification has wrought havoc!
+The wines of the Midi now vary from those made from a single grape variety, for example pure Merlot, to more complex blends of up to six or more different grapes, and depending on the producer you may well find all of the above classifications still in use!

 Languedoc